LimeChain/gosemble-research/docs/tasks/2-go-to-wasm.md

   * [x] use linker flags to export `__heap_base`, `__data_end` globals.
   * [x] use linker flags to export `__indirect_function_table`.
   * [x] change the stack placement not to start from the beginning of the linear memory.
-  * [x] disable the the scheduler to remove the support of goroutines and channels (JS/WASI exports).
+  * [x] disable the the scheduler to remove the support of goroutines and channels (and JS/WASI exports).
-  * [x] remove the unsupported features by Wasm MVP (bulk memory operations, lang. ext).
-  * [x] add implementation of `memmove`, `memset`, `memcpy`
+  * [x] remove the unsupported features by Wasm MVP (bulk memory operations, lang. ext) and add implementation of `memmove`, `memset`, `memcpy`, use the opt flag as part of the target.
   * [x] increase the memory size to 20 pages
+  * [x] use the conservative GC as a starting point (there is a chance for memory corruption)

-  * [ ] add GC implementation that can work with external memory allocator (remove memory allocation exports).
+  * [x] add GC implementation that can work with external memory allocator (remove memory allocation exports).
-  * [ ] override the allocation functions used in the GC with such provided by the host.
+  * [x] override the allocation functions used in the GC with such provided by the host.
-  * [ ] need better abstractions since the runtime implementation depeneds on third party API that might change in the future.
+  * [ ] better abstractions since the runtime implementation depeneds on third party API that might change in the future.
-  * [ ] remove the `_start` export or make it available at runtime.
+  * [ ] remove the `_start` export and find a way to call it from the runtime.

+**Setup Host**
+1. [x] Fork Gossamer and add it as a submodule.
+2. [x] Make some changes to be able to run the Host with localy provided Runtime.
+3. [x] Setup test instance to run the compiled Wasm (target MVP, import host provided functions and memory, implement bump allocator).

-**Build Wasm Runtime**
+**Implement Wasm Runtime**

-1. [ ] Implement SCALE codec without reflection.
+1. [x] Implement SCALE codec without reflection and basic types.
-2. Implement the minimal Runtime API (core API).
+2. Implement the minimal Runtime API (core API) and tests for correctness and performance.
-  * [ ] `Core_version`
+  * [x] `Core_version`
   * [ ] `Core_execute_block`
   * [ ] `Core_initialize_block`
-3. [x] Utilise our TinyGo fork to compile the `Go` implementation of Polkadot's runtime logic as Wasm module.

-**Setup Wasm Host**

-1. Setup host runtime environment to execute the compiled Wasm module inside (targeting MVP).
-  * [x] Import the host provided functions used inside the Wasm module.
-  * [x] Import the host provided memory inside the Wasm module.
-  * [x] Add implementation of bump allocator.
+3. [x] Add Makefile steps
-  * [x] Read/write from/to the host/Wasm's shared memory.
+Read/write from/to the host/Wasm's shared memory.

-* [ ] fix the error when passing 0 offset to a Wasm function.
-* [ ] in the extracted vm helper, some struct fields are undefined

-2. Add tests for correctness and performance.

 ## Testing guide

+## Future improvemetns

+* [ ] more work on the GC.
+* [ ] use separate heap region reserved for the GC allocations and another reserved for the allocator (by offseting the `__heap_base`). inside the Wasm module, the GC could just allocate a large amount of memory and work with that.